RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     $ wget ftp://biftp.informatik.uni-freiburg.de/pub/uORF-Tools/bam.tar.gz; tar -zxvf bam.tar.gz; rm bam.tar.gz;

 This will create a bam folder containing all the files necessary to run the workflow.
 If you prefer using your own .bam files, create a bam folder and copy the files into it.
 Make sure that your reads were trimmed (to ~29bp length) and aligned to the genome using end-to-end alignment.
-The bam files need to include all SAM attributes and sould be sorted using samtools.
+The bam files need to include all SAM attributes and should be sorted using samtools.

 .. code-block:: bash